luolearning/luoshu-kit-transformers/README.md

 This repository represents the full Luoshu addressing system on Transformer architectures (GPT-2), using anchor–path encoding to resolve internal coordinates.

-It demonstrates direct addressing over Transformer representations.
+It illustrates direct addressing over Transformer representations.

 ---